Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ![image alt text](images/image_11.png)

-To edit the Spline path of the **Sprite Shape,** click the *Edit Spline *button to make the Spline path and its Control Points become visible and editable.
+To edit the Spline path of the **Sprite Shape,** click *Edit Spline* to make the Spline path and its Control Points become visible and editable.

 ![image alt text](images/image_12.png)